Reverse Listing Summary

 Why Reverse Listing?

 Even if these assumptions were correct in the 1970s, none of them are valid today.
-Both the legal and illegal trade in flora and fauna have grown massively, to US320 billion annually and as much as US$258 billion annually, respectively.
-Today CITES lists nearly 39,000 species for trade restrictions on Appendix, I, II and III and it is unknown how many species are being actively traded.
+Both the legal and illegal trade in flora and fauna have grown massively, to US$320 billion annually and as much as US$258 billion annually, respectively.
+Today CITES lists over 40,000 species for trade restrictions on Appendix, I, II and III and it is unknown how many species are being actively traded.

 The direct listing model:

-2. Puts the burden of proof for the (lack of) sustainability of trade in a species or population onto national governments, philanthropists and NGOs.
+- Puts the burden of proof for the (lack of) sustainability of trade in a species or population onto national governments, academics and NGOs.

 Under a reverse listing model:

-1. The burden of proof that trade is compatible with ecologically sustainable use (e.g. using the Addis Ababa principles) would be on those wishing to trade.
+- The burden of proof that trade is compatible with ecologically sustainable use (e.g. using the Addis Ababa principles) would be on those wishing to trade, that is the businesses using wild species in their products.

-2. Incorporates demand-side considerations, effects on the illegal trade, effects on enforcement and other criteria already used within CITES rather than simply focusing on supply-side factors.
+- The listing criteria (for allowing trade) would incorporate demand-side considerations, effects of the illegal trade, effects on enforcement and other criteria already used within CITES rather than simply focusing on supply-side factors.

 A reverse listing mechanism would also allow to include identification, traceability and verification requirements into individual listings, thereby closing some of the current loopholes used by the illegal trade.